Macrometacorp/docs/docs/client-connectors/databricks-client/index.md

 title: Databricks Client Connector
 ---

 The Macrometa client connector for [Databricks](https://www.databricks.com/) enables you to seamlessly connect Macrometa [streams](../../streams/) and [collections](../../collections/) with Apache Spark within the Databricks environment.
-This comprehensive connector facilitates the ingestion, processing, and analysis of both streaming and batch data by leveraging Spark's advanced capabilities, allowing users to derive valuable insights and make data-driven decisions.
+This connector allows you to leverage Spark's advanced processing capabilities, enabling you to derive valuable insights and make data-driven decisions.

 The Macrometa Spark Connector offers two main components: Stream Data Connector and Collection Data Connector.